 Another great aspect of the ExpressVPN app is how easy it is to use on both Windows and Mac platforms.
 Connecting to a server is intuitive- it has you choose your location from a recommended list and from there it connects you within seconds.
 You can also view all available servers or recent choices so that you can return to the ones that have worked the best for you.
 The ‘smart location’ feature can simplify the process you but as we found you may discover this isn’t necessarily the fastest server in your area.
 Nonetheless, ExpressVPN gives you many options.
 Once you’re done using the VPN, disconnecting is just as easy, a large button on the app allows you to end your session with one click.
 It’s true that ExpressVPN makes it easy to use, but don’t be fooled into thinking that the features are basic.
 You can alter the advanced settings and play with protocol or split tunneling.
 No matter how you decide to use the app, you’ll find that the built-in ‘HTTPS Everywhere’ setting ensures your privacy as you use the internet.

 With robust security features and an easy-to-use app, NordVPN is an excellent choice for users of all experience levels.
-The competitive price point makes it a top pick amongst our reviewers.
+That combined with their competitive pricing makes it among the best VPN services we reviewed.

 Hands-down, security is the greatest strength of NordVPN.
 The protocols that Nord uses means there is a 256-bit encryption.
 Their no-logging policy has been tested by an outside party.
 The Double VPN they offer means that your connection is encrypted through a first server, then routed again through a second server.
 For those that don’t want others to know that they are using a VPN in the first place, the Obfuscated servers provided by NordVPN provides privacy.
 In addition to these features, NordVPN has included a feature called CyberSec in their app that will block ads and prevent phishing and malware attacks.